Burdocks are large leaved, coarse plants of waste places, erect and biennial. First year plants have a rosette of basal leaves.

 Below: While one may not want to purposely plant Burdock - it can make an impressive impenetrable hedge as this group of Burdock shows.

 Notes: Burdocks are European imports that have naturalized themselves throughout North America except the far north.
-That said, there are a great many counties in Minnesota, principally in the western half of the state, that do not report their presence.
-They are not indigenous to the Garden but have been around many years.
+That said, there are a great many counties in Minnesota, principally in the western half of the state, that do not report A. minus.
+A. lappa may be in Minnesota, but the MN DNR does not report it on their county surveys.
+Burdock is not indigenous to the Garden but has been around many years.
 Martha Crone listed A. minus on her 1951 Garden census.
+There is usually a plant or two outside the Garden Fence near the old bike rack and the rest room.

 A third species of Arctium exists in Minnesota, Arctium tomentosum Mill., known as Woolly Burdock due to hair on the leaves and the flower heads.
 It is known only from Kittson County.
 The three species of Arctium covered here are the only three found in North America, although there are about 10 species in the world.